How to Test ASP.NET Core Web API using Postman

 Body:

 If your API accepts some data in the body, then you can send such data in the body tab.
-Further depending upon the type of data you can choose form-data, raw, binary, etc as shown in the below image.
-As our API is a GET request, as it doesn’t require any data, so none is selected by default.
+Further, depending on the data type, you can choose form-data, raw, binary, etc, as shown in the image below.
+As our API is a GET request, as it doesn’t require any data, none is selected by default.

 Body

-Now, click on the Send button, which will send the request to the Web API server as shown in the below image.
+Now, click the Send button, which will send the request to the Web API server, as shown in the image below.

 How to Test ASP.NET Core Web API using Postman

-Once you click on the Send button, it will make a request to the Web API and the Web API sends the response back to the Client.
-And you can see the response in the response body as shown in the below image.
+Once you click on the Send button, it will make a request to the Web API, and the Web API sends the response back to the Client.
+You can see the response in the response body, as shown in the image below.

 How to Test ASP.NET Core Web API using Postman

-In the response, you can also check the HTTP status code, the time it takes, and the size of the data it received as shown in the below image.
+In the response, you can also check the HTTP status code, the time it takes, and the size of the data it receives, as shown in the below image.

 How to Test ASP.NET Core Web API using Postman

 This is how you can use Postman to test your Web APIs.
-In the next article, I am going to discuss how to create, build, run, and test the ASP.NET Core Web API project using Visual Studio 2019.
-Here, in this article, I try to explain How to use Postman to test ASP.NET Core Web APIs and I hope you enjoy this article.
+In the next article, I will discuss How to Create, Build, Run, and Test an ASP.NET Core Web API Project using Visual Studio.
+Here, in this article, I try to explain How to use Postman to test ASP.NET Core Web APIs, and I hope you enjoy this Postman in ASP.NET Core Web API article.

 Leave a Reply